-The standard IUPAC definition of a dihedral angle is illustrated in the next image.
+The standard IUPAC definition of a dihedral angle is illustrated in the figure below.
 A, B, C and D illustrate the position of the 4 atoms used to define the dihedral angle.
 The rotation takes place around the central B-C bond.
 The view on the right is along the B-C bond with atom A placed at 12 o'clock.
-The rotation around the B-C bond is described by the A-B-D angle shown of the right figure: Positive angles correspond to clockwise rotation:
+The rotation around the B-C bond is described by the A-B-D angle shown of the right image.

-Theoretically, the average phi and psi values for α-helices and β-sheets should be clustered around -57, -47 and -80, +150, respectively.
+Theoretically, the average phi and psi values for α-helices and β-sheets are clustered around -57, -47 and -80, +150, respectively.
 However, for real experimental structures these values were found to be different.
-In a paper by Hovmöller et al., 2002, download pdf), you can find detailed discussion of the fine structure of φ- and ψ-angle distribution in the Ramachandran plot.
+In a paper by Hovmöller et al., 2002, download pdf, a detailed discussion of the fine structure of φ- and ψ-angle distribution in the Ramachandran plot is presented (if asked for login on the page, just cancel and it will still work).